 Then, we can see how many searchers successfully converted to customers and consider modifying our hotel ad campaigns to even more accurately target them.

-If there are keywords that often lead searchers to our hotel’s website, but don’t result in conversions, it’s good to think about adding them to the list of negative keywords.
+Some keywords often lead searchers to our hotel's website but don't result in conversions.
+It's good to think about adding them to the list of negative keywords.

 Negative keywords will specify which keywords we don't want to compete for.

-For example, a hotel in Chicago may be showing up to someone whose search query is: “hostels in Chicago.”
-If we’re not generating any conversions from that search term, it’s good to add it to the negative keyword list as that’ll reduce the PPC cost.
+For example, a hotel in Chicago may be showing up to someone whose search query is: "hostels in Chicago."
+If we're not generating any conversions from that search term, it's good to add it to the negative keyword list as that'll reduce our PPC cost.

 Personalizing for Audience

 A hotel can accommodate only one type of traveler (for example, business travelers) or many different kinds.

-This is why it’s good to start by researching our customers.
-If we notice that we’re predominantly getting one kind of visitors (e. g. customers from Minnesota who book longer stays), it’s much easier to craft ad copy and direct them to a specific landing page that will offer them a personalized experience.
+This is why it's good to start by researching our customers.
+Are you predominantly getting one kind of visitor (e. g. customers from Minnesota who book longer stays),?
+If you are, it's much easier to craft ad copy and direct them to a specific landing page that will offer them a personalized experience.

 The same goes for each type of traveler.
-Let’s say our hotel has a lot of Minnesota visitors who are families and enjoy the family-friendly atmosphere, breakfast included in the price of the stay, and typically book longer stays.
+Let's say our hotel has a lot of Minnesota visitors.
+These are families and enjoy the family-friendly atmosphere, breakfast included in the price of the stay, and typically book longer stays.

-Our ad copy could then include these essential keywords that would capture the attention of specific audience segments.
+Our ad copy could then include these essential keywords that would capture the attention of these specific audience segments.

 Instead of being "a hotel in Chicago," we could become: "family-friendly hotel in Chicago, breakfast included free with longer stays."